satya164/web-worker-proxy/README.md

 ## Features

-- Access and set properties on the proxied object asynchronously
+- Access and set properties on the proxied object asynchronously, even nested ones
 - Call functions on the proxied object and receive the result asynchronously
 - Pass callbacks (limited functionality) to the worker which can be called asynchronously
 - Receive thrown errors without extra handling for serialization